jasonkuo41/Decuplr.Serialization.Binary/src/Decuplr.Serialization.Binary.SourceGenerator/Readme.md

   - How are we going to write to that?!
 - Const field marked as [Index]
   - Emmm...., we should allow this, since it's.... constant, wouldn't change
+- Help us create a exact constructor that takes the same parameter....
+  - Not cool!
+We will issue a compiler error

+### Mapping

+There are few ways to go about mapping data.

+#### 1. Compile Time Mapping

+Compile time mapping is when the source generator is figuring it how